JK1997/salary-management-be/README.md

 I would like to enhance this project in the future such as following:

 1. Implement more unit testing using jUnit
-2. Improve the UI be more mobile responsive and user-friendly
-3. Salary range validation
+2. Salary range validation
-4. Add a back button in employee page
-5. Organise the files in better structure
+3. Organise the files in better structure
-6. Better error handling for REST
+4. Better error handling for REST

 <p align="right">(<a href="#readme-top">back to top</a>)</p>